 Dice should be for decision making and not making the decision.
 At least that's how I see it.
 Role-playing is how you get enjoyment from the game.

-A pause from Roleplaying vs Dice Playing to share caption from the past:
+We rest Roleplaying vs Dice Playing to share correct from past times:

-Today is: 26th January (GMT), in history on the 26th of January, 1942 AD the following event happened:
+Today is: 6th July (GMT), in history on the 6th of July, 1974 AD the following birth happened: